 As a leader, I know how important it is to lead with a forward-thinking mindset.
 My energy directly impacts my team and the energy that I bring every day energizes them.
 Likewise, I get my positive energy from my team.
 I seek out those moments that energize me like watching a team member’s passion for a new client they are working with, or recognizing those growth moments when they learn something new or witnessing the power of our high-performing team when they are all in sync.
 Look for those moments, take time to recognize the little wins.
 They will add up to a big charge of energy once you start taking them all in.

 5. Get away

-Get away has taken on a whole new meaning in 2020.
+Get away took on a whole new meaning starting in March 2020.
 Especially if you are still working from home.
 Remembering to take a break, midday or at the end of the day – or both – will make a huge impact on your spirits.
 You need to recharge.
 If you are tired, it will be easier to succumb to the pull of negativity.
 To stay positive and protect the forward-thinking mindset, we must re-energize.
 Find your perfect getaway and commit to it.
 For me it is a combination of exercise, walking, being outside and breathing in the fresh air.
 What do you do to recharge?
 Identify it and commit to it!

 Instead of feeling unsure in times of uncertainty, we can view these as big opportunities to innovate and reinvent our path forward.
 Adopting a forward-thinking mindset is the key to harnessing the power of the moment and building a stronger future!